Taskeract Taskeract

 Supported Trackers

-- Taiga — requires a username and password (exchanged for an auth token on save).
+• Taiga — requires a username and password (exchanged for an auth token on save).
+User stories with swimlane assignments are supported.

 Enabling Issue Tracking

 Open Project Properties > Issues.
-Select your tracker type and provide any project-specific configuration (e.g. Jira project key, Linear team key, Trello board ID, or Taiga project ID).
-For GitHub and GitLab, the tracker uses your existing forge token automatically.
+Select your tracker type and provide any project-specific configuration (e.g. Jira project key, Linear team key, or Trello board ID).
+For GitHub and GitLab, the tracker uses your existing account token automatically.
 For external trackers (Jira, Linear, Trello, Taiga), add your credentials in Settings > Accounts first, then select which account to use from the Account dropdown.
 If you have only one matching account, it is selected automatically.
+For Taiga, selecting an account loads your projects into a dropdown so you can pick the correct one.

 Browsing Issues